 One book that still makes me laugh no matter how many times I read it is A Confederacy of Dunces by John Kennedy Toole.
 It’s a beautifully written book.
 I still remember sitting in the Athens Metro, doubled over in laughter as I read it for the umpteenth time.
 I made a friend that day.
 She was seated opposite me and wanted to know what I was reading.
-As it turned out, we were headed to the same transformative learning conference so I lent her the book.
+As it turned out, we were headed to the same conference so I lent her the book.
 She wrote a few days after the conference to say she’d had to get herself a copy.

 A Confederacy of Dunces is a comic masterpiece.
 It made me laugh like I’d never laughed.
 Then it made me cry when I found out that John Kennedy Toole had committed suicide after writing the book and would never know that he’d won a posthumous Pulitzer Prize for Fiction, 11 years after his death.

 Have you ever wondered why there are some books you can’t put down and yet you just can’t seem to get the gist of others?
 It’s because all books are not created equal.

 When it comes to books, there are the good, the bad and the ugly.
 And when you read a good book, you know it because awesome books transform you.
 They take you to places you never imagined existed.
 They open up your world.
 They teach you things.

 The same holds true for children’s books.
 When it comes to picking the right books for kids, not all books are equal:

 – They open up their world

 So What Should You Keep in Mind When Choosing Your Children’s Books?